ctataryn/koa2-oauth-server/Readme.md

 Complete, compliant and well tested module for implementing an OAuth2 Server/Provider with [koa2](https://github.com/koajs/koa) in [node.js](http://nodejs.org/).

-This is the koa2 wrapper has been updated to use for [@node-oauth/oauth2-server](https://github.com/node-oauth/node-oauth2-server).
+**Note**: This is the koa2 wrapper has been updated to use [@node-oauth/oauth2-server](https://github.com/node-oauth/node-oauth2-server), because [node-oauth2-server](oauthjs/node-oauth2-server) does [not seem to be maintained](https://github.com/oauthjs/node-oauth2-server/issues/753#issuecomment-1696949532) anymore.

 ## Installation
 The repo has not yet been added to npmjs.com, for now add the following to your `dependencies` section of `package.json`: